sagittaracc/suql/README.md

 </p>

 ### SuQL ORM
-SuQL stands for Sugar Query Language and it's the best and simplest ORM.
-Easy to use.
-(MySQL, Sqlite, Oracle, PostgreSQL, SqlServer).

-It has a conceptually new way of approaching databases.
-Expand SuQL syntax on your own.
+SuQL stands for Sugar Query Language.
+This is a programming language for creating your own ORM framework or extending this one.
 There's no limit really.

 ### Real live example
 See the live example step by step [here](https://github.com/sagittaracc/suql/wiki/Live-example)